 - Perceptions of Law Enforcement: Law enforcement remains one of the most respected professions in Washington.
 Retaining and improving public trust is top priority for WASPC.
 We take seriously concerns about police interactions with the community and continuously work to improve our policies, training, culture and transparency.
 There is a lack of understanding that the men and women who swear an oath to uphold public safety are required to face violent and chaotic situations.
 We accept that responsibility while we also ask individuals to take responsibility for their own actions, for policy makers and elected officials to bring our communities together and for all of us to work together for common solutions. - Rule of Law: WASPC strongly urges elected policy makers to create laws that are clear, supported, and can be consistently enforced.
-Disagreements or different applications of laws based on political expediency or policy makers' unwillingness to make difficult decisions leads to reduced trust in the rule of law and is harmful to public safety and public trust. - Deadly Force: WASPC has worked with advocates and community groups to remove "malice" from the legal standard, to come together and build trust.
-We will continue to work to improve training, focus on de-escalation, and provide transparency.
+Disagreements or different applications of laws based on political expediency or policy makers' unwillingness to make difficult decisions leads to reduced trust in the rule of law and is harmful to public safety and public trust. - Deadly Force: We will continue to work to improve training, focus on deescalation, and provide transparency.
 We also expect the community to take responsibility for supporting law enforcement in the split-second decisions required, and to reinforce that reducing officer-involved deadly force incidents will be enhanced by not attacking or fighting with law enforcement.
 De-escalation is for everyone.
 We strongly support the following "Tips for Safety" from the Washington State American Civil Liberties Union (ACLU):